-At D At December 31, 2014 March 31, 2015
+At December 31, 2014 At June 30, 2015

-Internet domain names \$ 14,607 \$ 13,172
+Internet domain names \$ 14,607 \$ 740

-Less accumulated amortization (14,499) (13,079)
+Less accumulated amortization (14,499) (700)

-Internet domain names, net 108 93
+Internet domain names, net 108 40

 Other assets:

-Other 205 274
+Other 205 205

-Total intangibles and other assets, net \$ 313 \$ 367
+Total intangibles and other assets, net \$ 313 \$ 245

-The Company capitalizes costs incurred to acquire domain names or URLs, which include the initial registration fees, to other intangible assets which excludes intangible assets acquired through business combinations.
+The Company capitalizes costs incurred to acquire domain names or URLs, which include the initial registration fees, and are included in Intangible and other assets, net on the condensed consolidated balance sheet.
 The capitalized costs are amortized over the expected useful life of the domain names on a straight-line basis.
-The net carrying value of Internet domain names as of March 31, 2014 and 2015 related to both domain names held for use and available for sale.
+The net carrying value of Internet domain names as of December 31, 2014 related to both domain names held for use and available for sale.
+During the three months ended June 30, 2015, the Company sold certain assets related to Archeo's domain operations, including the bulk of its domain name portfolio.
+As a result, the net carrying value of Internet domain names as of June 30, 2015 primarily related to domains held for use.